 Another key is the thickness of the batter: Some argue that the batter should be so thin that it’s almost translucent; that you can see the fish through it.
 Others argue the thicker the better.
-I like a happy medium.
-Feel free to experiment and see what you prefer.
+We like a happy medium.
+This fish and chips recipe is a guide; feel free to experiment and see what you prefer.

 WHAT ELSE CAN I USE THIS FISH BATTER FOR?

 This batter is not only perfect for your fish, you can also use it to make fried onions rings, calamari and shrimp.
 Feel free to throw in some other things and see what yummy battered-and-fried creations you come up with!

 WHERE CAN YOU GET THE BEST FISH AND CHIPS?